GoogleCloudPlatform/podcast/site/content/post/episode-12-google-cloud-spin-with-ray-and-bret/index.md

 - [Kubernetes Daemon Sets](http://kubernetes.io/v1.1/docs/admin/daemons.html)

-{{< transcript "FRANCESC: Hello, and welcome to the 12th episode of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hello, and welcome to the 12th episode of the weekly Google Cloud podcast.
 I'm Francesc Campoy, and I'm here with my co-host Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}
 MARK: I'm good, thanks, Francesc.
 How are you doing?
 FRANCESC: Pretty good, very excited about this episode.
 We're gonna be chatting with some of my friends.
 MARK: Some of your friends.
 FRANCESC: Yup.
 MARK: Hey, they're my friends too.
-FRANCESC: Yeah, so we're gonna be chatting with two of our colleagues, actually, two--so Bret McGowen and Ray Tsang from the Google Cloud Platform advocacy team about Google Cloud Spin.
+FRANCESC: Yeah, so we're gonna be chatting with two of our colleagues, actually, two--so Bret McGowen and Ray Tsang from the Google Cloud advocacy team about Google Cloud Spin.
 MARK: Yeah, that should be pretty exciting.
 I've been involved at least peripherally with Cloud Spin, setting it up and helping run it.
 We've talked about it a few times, so it's gonna be good to get into sort of the details of what it is and what it does and how it works and stuff.
 FRANCESC: Yeah, it's a really fun project.
 It's a really fun project to run.
 It's a really fun project to see working, and it was a really fun project to develop, so I hope that you will enjoy the interview.
 MARK: Definitely.